How to Replace a Boat Winch Strap: Step-by-Step Instructions for Boat Trailer Safety

 Avoiding Over-lubrication: Be careful not to over-lubricate, as excess lubricant can attract dirt and debris, leading to potential issues.

-Step 3: Install the New Winch Strap
+Step 3: How to Install a New Boat Winch Strap Correctly

 Threading the New Winch Strap: